10 Easy Ways To Keep Chicken Water From Freezing

 Use a rubber bowl instead; this can be any rubber bowl, even a dog bowl.
 Because of the flexible material, you can easily toss out the ice and refill it with water.
-Black-colored bowls absorb sunlight when placed in the sun, which also helps keep the water under freezing temperatures.
+Black-colored bowls absorb sunlight when placed in the sun, which also helps keep the water above freezing temperatures.

 3. Use bigger-sized troughs and break the ice

 Chickens and birds don’t mind drinking cold water; they prefer cold water to lukewarm water.
 Take out the biggest ice pieces and ensure the chickens can easily reach the water.

 This is an easy way not having to replace the water or waterer multiple times a day.
 But make sure to replace the water at least every two days or when it looks dirty.

 4. Don’t use plastic waterers that twist on

 To make yourself comfortable, use a rubber bowl as a water holder for your chickens during winter, or make sure you have spare plastic waterers to switch to when one freezes up.